Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Introduction

-Data augmentation has been extensively explored to mitigate the data scarcity issue in oracle character recognition~\cite{icdar2019,li2021mix,huang2022acm,li2023towards}, which can be roughly divided into two categories: direct and indirect methods.
-In direct methods, researchers employ mixup strategy~\cite{li2021mix} or GAN models~\cite{li2023towards} directly on existing oracle characters.
-However, these approaches constrain the style diversity of generated samples.
-On the other hand, indirect methods~\cite{wang2022tip,huang2022acm} also adopt GAN models but rely on handprinted oracle characters to extend writing styles\footnote{Handprinted data is transcribed by experts with high resolution and clean backgrounds (e.g., Fig.~\ref{intro}(b)).
-Correspondingly, we call original oracle characters (e.g., Fig.~\ref{intro}(a).) as scanned image.}.
-Although these GAN-based works can generate sufficient oracle characters to improve recognition performance, they often lack controllability and may suffer from unstable training.
-Compared to GAN models, text-to-image diffusion models (DMs), such as Stable Diffusion~\cite{stablediffusion} and ControlNet~\cite{controlnet}, have shown greater potential for synthesizing high-quality images recently~\cite{2023GLIGEN,stablediffusion,controlnet}.
+To alleviate data scarcity in oracle character recognition, data augmentation has been explored in two main directions, direct and indirect approaches~\cite{li2021mix,huang2022acm,li2023towards}.
+The former~\cite{li2021mix,li2023towards,han2020accv,zhao2022accv} generates new data for minority or insufficient classes within the same domain via GANs~\cite{cgan,gamo} or mixup strategies~\cite{mixup,remix,patchup}.
+However, they are limited by single-domain data and are not applicable to zero-shot classes.
+The latter~\cite{wang2022tip,huang2022acm} also adopt GAN models but rely on handprinted oracle characters to expand the writing information.
+Handprinted images are transcribed by experts with high resolution and clean backgrounds (e.g., Fig.~\ref{fig:intro2}c)\footnote{Correspondingly, we call original oracle characters from scanned rubbings (e.g., Fig.~\ref{fig:intro2}b) as scanned images.}, which are easier to obtain.
+Although these methods enrich scanned data with the help of handprinted data and generate sufficient oracle character images, they often suffer from a lack of controllability and training instability~\cite{karras2020gandata,rangwani2022ganlongtail}.
+Compared to GAN models~\cite{cgan,acgan,cgannature}, text-to-image diffusion models (DMs), such as Stable Diffusion~\cite{stablediffusion} and ControlNet~\cite{controlnet}, have recently shown greater potential for synthesizing high-quality images~\cite{2023GLIGEN,textinversion,stablediffusion,controlnet}.
 This is attributed to their stable learning objectives and controllable text prompts.
-However, it faces two challenges when we simply apply DMs to generate oracle characters with desired styles and contents: the absence of text prompts for \textbf{styles} and a lack of \textbf{content} information.
+Nevertheless, these models struggle to generate oracle characters with specific styles and contents.
+The primary obstacles here are twofold: 1) the absence of text prompts for \textbf{styles}, and 2) the lack of \textbf{content} information.